NeonCodes/Qrcodechallenge/README-template.md

 ### Acknowledgements
-Thank you to the Frontend Mentor users who left feedback in my first solution:
+Thank you to the Frontend Mentor users who left feedback in my first solution!

 ### Useful resources